luclaurent/gradFD/README.md

 Use of the class
 ------
-The class could be call using the following syntax `gradFD(typeIn,XrefIn,stepsIn,funIn)` where
+The class could be called using the following syntax `gradFD(typeIn,XrefIn,stepsIn,funIn)` where

-* `typeIn` is the chosen schemes (the full list of finite difference schemes is available via the execution of `gradFD` with no option or via the method `displaySchemes`.
+* `typeIn` is the chosen schemes (the full list of finite difference schemes is available via the execution of `gradFD` with no option or via the method `displaySchemes`).
 * `XrefIn` is the array of points on which the gradient must be calculated.
-* `stepsIn` is the list of stepsizes used in every direction.
+* `stepsIn` is the list of stepsizes used in every direction and/or every point.
 * `funIn` is the handle function (defined using @()) [optional]

 If all these arguments are given to the class the gradients are calculated directly and stored in the property `GZeval`.

-In the case of an external computation of the responses, the sample points can be exported usind the property `XevalG` and the responses computed externally can be loaded using the method `loadZextG` (see for instance the ex
+In the case of an external computation of the responses, the sample points can be exported usind the property `XevalG` and the responses computed externally can be loaded using the method `loadZextG` (see for instance the example `Example_external_gradFD.m`)

 Download